 Compared to the violin, the Baroque repertoire for unaccompanied cello is quite limited.
 Fortunately, Bach left us six cello suites, but unfortunately his almost exact contempory – the magnificent and hugely prolific composer Georg Telemann (1681-1757) – wrote very little for the cello as a “protagonist” instrument.
-He did however write twelve wonderful unaccompanied Fantasias for violin, most of which are transcribed below for cello.
+He did however write twelve wonderful unaccompanied Fantasias for violin, all of which are transcribed below for cello.
 He also wrote another twelve sonatas for viola da gamba, discovered only in 2015 which may be for a future transcription project.

 These violin Fantasias are such a pleasure to play on the cello!
 Although they sound rich and interesting (and therefore “difficult”) they are actually easier to play than Bach’s cello suites, and very much easier than playing Bach’s Unaccompanied Violin music on the cello.
 The phrases are shorter and the music breathes more often.
 The long Bachian lines – and slurs – are absent.
 Telemann was a self-taught violinist and probably not as accomplished at the instrument as Bach was.
 This means that he exploits to a maximum his musical invention rather than the technical capacities of the player, and he really achieves musical miracles without needing to be a first class virtuoso.
 This is especially advantageous for us cellists, when playing violin music on the cello.